collective/collective.jsonmigrator/docs/index.rst

 higher versions of plone 2.1, 2.5, but was not tested) in format that is suitable for ``collective.blueprints.jsonmigrator.source`` blueprint.

+And if you might forgot, migration is a bitch ... so have fun :P

 Avaliable blueprints
 ====================